 - 6. Section CB 16 sets out the residential exclusion from s CB 6.
 If the land has a house on it, or you build one, and you occupy the house mainly as a residence, you will not be taxed under s CB 6 on any profit you make when you sell the property.
 This exclusion also applies if the land is held in a trust, and a beneficiary of the trust occupies the house mainly as a residence. - 7.
 The house must be acquired and occupied, or built and occupied, mainly as a residence.
 This means your occupation of the house cannot be incidental to another more significant purpose, for example, selling the house (Case G76 (1985) 7 NZTC 1,348, Case K21 (1988) 10 NZTC 218 and Case M102 (1990) 12 NZTC 2,634). - 8.
-For this exclusion to apply, the area of the land must be 4,500 square metres or less or, if it is bigger, the larger area must be required for the reasonable occupation and enjoyment of the house. - 9.
+This exclusion applies to the land that has the house on it.
+It also applies to land related to the land with the house on it if the related land is 4,500 square metres or less, or if it is bigger than that, if the larger area is required for the reasonable occupation and enjoyment of the house. - 9.
 You cannot use this exclusion if you have a regular pattern of acquiring and disposing of houses, or building and disposing of houses.
-See QB xx/xx: When do I have a "regular pattern" of transactions that means I cannot use exclusions from the land sale rules for my residence or for my main home? for guidance on when a person has a pattern of transactions that prevents them from using the residential exclusion. - 10.
-This residential exclusion is different from the main home exclusion from the 2-year bright-line test, and has different requirements.
+See QB 25/09: When do I have a "regular pattern" of transactions that means I cannot use exclusions from the land sale rules for my residence or for my main home? for guidance on when a person has a pattern of transactions that prevents them from using the residential exclusion.